authcompanion/authcompanion2/documentation/reference/adminapi.md

 # Admin API

 The RESTful Admin API helps you to programatically manage your Authcompanion Users for administrative purposes.
-The Admin APIs power AuthCompanions self-service Admin Dashboard.
+The Admin APIs power AuthCompanions self-service Admin Dashboard as well.

 ## Admin Access Token (Bearer Token)

-All Admin API requests require a Bearer Token in the request's header.
+Most Admin API requests require a Bearer Token in the request's header.
 This token is generated when you call the `admin/login` endpoint (described below) and allows access to the Admin APIs.

 ## Server URL